Al-Qassim Province: Saudi Arabia

 It is the heart of the Najd region and the centre of the Salafi movement.
 The province is regarded as one of the key support bases of the Al Saud family, along with Al Riyadh Province, Ha'il province and Al Jawf province.
 This province has also contributed many notable Salafi ulema and sheikhs.

+Archaeology

+In 2026, archaeologists excavating the ancient settlement of Dariyah uncovered a ceramic vessel containing more than 100 gold ornaments, along with silver artifacts and gemstone-decorated jewelry dating to the Abbasid period (8th–9th centuries CE).
+The assemblage included pendants, decorated discs, beads, and gold spacers bearing floral and geometric motifs produced with metalworking techniques such as hammering and stone inlay.
+Excavations also revealed architectural remains including stone foundations, mudbrick walls, hearths, pottery, and metal tools.
+Researchers associated the settlement with the historic Basran Hajj route, a major pilgrimage and trade corridor linking Iraq with Mecca, and suggested that the hoard may have belonged to a traveler or pilgrim moving along this route.